 When one of my best friends from home and I were thinking of places to meet up over the summer, considering she lives way up north in California and I hail from the south of the state, wine country seemed like the perfect place.

-As much as I enjoy the beauty of Napa, the smaller town feel and more laid back atmosphere of Calistoga, located about 20 minutes north, suits us much better.
+As much as I enjoy the beauty of Napa, the smaller town feel and more laid-back atmosphere of Calistoga, located about 20 minutes north, suits us much better.

-Our adorable pink cottage at the Cottage Grove Inn had all of that, from a picture perfect little porch where we logged plenty of time looking up at the bright moon, the tree tunnel created by the old oak trees, and the California quails wandering around, to a plush interior with every amenity we could have wished for.
+Our adorable pink cottage at the Cottage Grove Inn had all of that, from a picture-perfect little porch where we logged plenty of time looking up at the bright moon, the tree tunnel created by the old oak trees, and the California quails wandering around, to a plush interior with every amenity we could have wished for.

 I loved that every detail had been thought of.

-Additionally, they have bicycles available for guests to take out – which we did – to the various wineries and spas in Calistoga.
+Additionally, they have bicycles for guests to take out – which we did – to the various wineries and spas in Calistoga.

 I’ve seldom stayed at a hotel that offered so many perks and comforts.
-We never paid for a breakfast, coffee, evening snack, or sundowner.
+We never paid for breakfast, coffee, evening snack, or sundowner.

 Well, for a couple of girlfriends who are laughing and joking well past dark it’s pretty nice, too.